toix/seqinf_detection_replication_origin/README.md

    I tried using BLAST on the cropped OriC regions with the common DNAa box of all bacteria as query, see the results in data/.
 The motif does not occur in thermotoga, but there is a very similar conserved motif.
    TTATCCACA is conserved in the three other species
 * Compute the DnaA motifs for further genomes of your choice. 👍
-* [Lena?]
-Biologists long believed that each bacterial chromosome has only one oriC.
+* done![Lena] Biologists long believed that each bacterial chromosome has only one oriC.
 Find a paper in which this has been shown not to be true.
 * [Kilian] For the bacterium Wigglesworthia glossinidia how many minima do you detect in the skew diagram?
 Do you find DnaA boxes in the vicinity of both?
 What do you conclude? -> articles/Genome_sequence_of_wigglesworthia.pdf skew/Wigglesworthia/plots/Wigglesworthia glossinidia endosymbiont of Glossina brevipalpis.pdf

 ## download fasta files of genomes